Zahner-elektrik/zahner_potentiostat/README.md

 ZahnerPP2x2.measurePolarization()
 ```

-# :book: Examples
+# 📖 Examples

 The application of the library is shown in the example repository [Zahner-Remote-Python](https://github.com/Zahner-elektrik/Zahner-Remote-Python).

-# :email: Haveing a question?
+# 📧 Haveing a question?
 Send an <a href="mailto:support@zahner.de?subject=Zahner-Remote-Python Question&body=Your Message">e-mail</a> to our support team.

-# :interrobang: Found a bug or missing a specific feature?
+# ⁉️ Found a bug or missing a specific feature?
 Feel free to **create a new issue** with a respective title and description on the the [Zahner-Remote-Python](https://github.com/Zahner-elektrik/Zahner-Remote-Python/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!

-# :white_check_mark: Requirements
+# ✅ Requirements
 Programming is done with the latest python version at the time of commit.
 The only mandatory library is the [pySerial](https://pyserial.readthedocs.io/en/latest/) library.
 Also numpy and matplotlib are needed if you want to plot the data.